sister-software/keywork/modules/router/README.md

 ```

 If you're familiar with Worker Sites, or Cloudflare Pages, you may have noticed that
-`WorkerRouter` reduces much of the low-level boilerplate.
+`KeyworkRouter` reduces much of the low-level boilerplate.
 The Keywork API attempts to bridge the gap between existing web development patterns,
 and the native Worker API.

 ## Additional Perks

-The `WorkerRouter` class also provides some small quality-of-life improvements
+The `KeyworkRouter` class also provides some small quality-of-life improvements
 over the low-level APIs of the Workers platform.

 ### Automatic Response Parsing